Islamic Puritanism Movements in Indonesia as Transnational Movements

 Islamic Puritanism Movement, Transnational Movement, and Ideology

 Levitt, Peggy.
 2007.
-Redefining the Boundaries of Belonging, God Needs no Passport: Immigrant and the Changing American Religious Landscape.
-New York: The New Press.
+God Needs No Passport : Immigrants and the Changing American Religious Landscape.
+New York: The new Press.

 New Oxford Dictionary of English, version 1.00, 1998.